TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ![WeightedGraph](./images/WeightedGraph.png)

-The shortest path between two vertices u and v cannot visit any vertex more than once beacause if the path visited the same vertex twice then it would contain a **cycle**.
+The shortest path between two vertices u and v cannot visit any vertex more than once because if the path visited the same vertex twice then it would contain a **cycle**.
 We could then delete some of the edges in the cycle and reduce the path’s overall distance, which is impossible if it is the shortest path.

-Much like BFS Dijkstra's algortihm is iterative and hold the vertices waiting to be process in a data structure.
+Much like BFS Dijkstra's algorithm is iterative and hold the vertices waiting to be process in a data structure.
 However rather than a FIFO queue, it uses a **priority queue**.

 In a normal queue items are added to the back and removed from the front, whereas a priority queue, items are added into a position based on their priority, where the lower the number the higher the priority.
 Thus, if a new item is added with a priority higher than any already in the queue it will be moved immediately to the front, ‘bumping’ existing items with lower priority down the queue.
 It is also possible for the priority of an item already in the queue to be changed, whereupon the queue will be reordered.